 With the IRRL, you can refinance your loan with major savings by lowering your interest rates.

-If savings isn’t your main goal, but equity is, you can opt for a Cash-Out Refinance in which you get to tap into said equity and borrow from it.
+If your main goal is not savings but equity, you can opt for a cash-out refinance, in which you get to tap into said equity and borrow from it

 7. Entitlement

-When you receive your Certificate of Eligibility, you will receive an entitlement code, which states how much you can borrow without a down payment.
-There is a basic entitlement level, but also a second bonus tier, the maximum you can take out.
+Your certificate of eligibility will include an entitlement code, which states how much you can borrow without a down payment.
+There is a basic entitlement level, but also a second bonus tier — the maximum you can take out.

 In some cases, you can have multiple VA loans at once.